- FOREST

 The water runs through the forest landscape like a life-giving nervous system.
 Protecting as well as restoring and preserving wetlands and waterways is an important part of our forestry.

-In our forests, there is everything from small gullies, sloughs and wetlands to streams, rivers and lakes.
+In our forests, there are everything from small gullies, sloughs and wetlands to streams, rivers and lakes.
 The water and the surrounding areas are home to various flora and fauna.
 Streams and lakes are home to, among other things, fish, mussels, and other aquatic organisms.
 They can depend on, for example, clear, flowing water, that the water does not get too hot and that there is enough food.

 In the areas around the watercourses there are often many species of mosses, lichens, herbs, insects and birds.
 Many species that live here are adapted to an environment that does not change much.
 They simply want peace and quiet.
 Many of them also appreciate moisture and shade.